benbalter/benbalter.github.com/_posts/2014-10-07-open-source-licensing-for-government-attorneys.md

 ## Accepting contributions from the public

+Once published, there's a high probability a member of the public will submit a proposed improvement to the agency project.
+There are two potential issues:

+* **Agency request** - As is common practice in the open source world, the agency may maintain a project roadmap and backlog of known bugs or potential enhancements, but should not directly instruct potential contributors to address a certain issue.

+* **License** - The proposed change (often in the form of a "pull request") is licensed under the same terms as the project itself (e.g., MIT, GPL, or CC0) and thus is independent open source software.[^1] The agency is free to incorporate that code into the government project, just as it is free to use any other open source code.

 ## Disclaimer

 This is a high-level overview intended ot highlight common legal issues agencies may face when participating in the open source community, and should not be construed as legal advice or specific to a particular matter.
 Although this is my personal blog, agencies should feel free to contact <government@github.com> or post in the [github.com/government](https://github.com/government) peer group with any open-source related questions.

+[^1]: The full mechanics of a pull request is beyond the scope of this post, but in short, a member of the public will fork the agency project, or make a copy in their personal account.
+In many cases, that is all downstream users do.
+The contributor may then modify the software, in their own personal copy, under the right to modify as granted in the open source license.
+Again, many downstream users will stop at this point as well, using the modified software for their own purposes.
+At both steps, the software is freely available to anyone in the world from the user's account and is licensed under the project terms.
+The upstream project is free to encorporate the downstream users changes as they wish.
+A contributor may also choose to contribute that code back to the original project, by explicitly asking the upstream project to incorporate their changes.